satoruk-icepp/Hodoscope_Analysis/README.md

 +rootfile/--output of these programs

 At this point, you can analyze the data from two EASIROC modules.

 To extract the raw data, run "root "tEASIROC(<runnum>)"".
 Then you can find two files are created in rootfile/.

+Tasks
+- make the geometry the right position(modify channel assign)
+- make output file that contains the reconstruction.